wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

 !!! info "Changing the `listen` directive"
     Note that if you change the IP address of the `listen` directive (in the example above, `127.0.0.8`), you will also need to change the following settings:

-    * Adjust the [monitoring](monitoring/intro.md) settings of the WAF node to the new IP address in the file `/etc/collectd/collectd.conf.d/nginx-wallarm.conf`
+    * Adjust the [monitoring](monitoring/intro.md) settings of the filtering node to the new IP address in the file `/etc/collectd/collectd.conf.d/nginx-wallarm.conf`
     * Add or change the `allow` directive to allow access from addresses other than loopback addresses (the above configuration file allows access only to loopback addresses)

 To allow requests from another server, add the `allow` instruction with the IP address of the desired server in the configuration.
 For example: